leonstafford/leonstafford.github.io/essays/true_cost.md

 The above highlight behaviours, but this also hits me when philosophizing about society and humanity.

  - If someone recycles their household trash in an effort to reduce harmful waste, should they not then live in rammed earth homes, without appliances and grow their own food?
- - If one forgoes eating animals due to them being alive, should this not also extend to plants and the microbes in the water the consume?
+ - If one forgoes eating animals due to them being alive, should this not also extend to plants and the microbes in the water they consume?

 Perhaps my struggle with the concept of ideal balance, is then where does hypocrisy come into play?